Lesson 2 of 7 - grow effective communication skills

 • Notice your reactions as you read the meta-comment examples below.
 If the examples seem weird, awkward, or strange, it implies you're not used to using this skill.
 Give the skill a try, be patient, and note the results!

-What ever meta-comment you choose, successful communication-problem resolution hinges on each partner (a) being guided by their true Self, and (b) consistently feeling that the other person's current needs are just as important as their own (a mutual-respect attitude).
+What ever meta-comment you choose, successful social-problem resolution hinges on each partner (a) being guided by their true Self, and (b) consistently feeling that the other person's current needs are just as important as their own (a mutual-respect attitude).

 Sample Metacomments